 Echinacea (Purple Coneflower)

 Rabbit Proofing Summary

 In summary, I’ve heard a multitude of rabbit proof garden solutions.
 Some of these I’ve tried and many I have not.
 They range from the “absurd” to “a possibility” category.

 They include: planting marigolds around the edge of your garden, spreading hair clippings around, human and fox urine, Bounce fabric softener sheets (I admit I have used these for a mosquito repellent, but not for a bunny deterrent), cat litter, cutting up old garden hoses to look like fake snakes…etc.

 Here’s my take on this whole topic: try my five recommendations above first.
 If they don’t work for you to rabbit proof your garden – then experiment with the other suggestions.
-I’ve found that the situation can vary year by year …
+I’ve also found that the situation can vary year by year …